Smudded/ad-blocking-detector/readme.txt

 == Changelog ==
+= 2.2.0 =
+* Included JavaScript events for developer tie-ins.
+[Click here for more info!](http://adblockingdetector.jtmorris.net/)
+* Fix typos and a bug introduced by last update.
+* Update plugin listing and tutorial/tip links.
 = 2.1.10 =
 * Added CSS and JavaSript selectors and flags for easier end-user targeting.
 = 2.1.9 =